 When a patient overdoses on buprenorphine, they must be given a naloxone bolus dose of 2 mg to 3 mg followed by continuous infusion of 4 mg per hour; this will cause a full reversal of the overdose within 40 to 60 minutes.
 A bolus dose is needed to overcome the high affinity that buprenorphine has to the mu-opioid receptor.

 Reports exist of rare cases of liver damage with jaundice with the use of buprenorphine.
-For those who receive buprenorphine, the liver function requires regular monitoring.
+For those who receive buprenorphine, liver function requires regular monitoring.
 The most severe and serious adverse reaction associated with buprenorphine use is respiratory depression, which can be fatal.
 This situation is particularly problematic with buprenorphine because, unlike morphine, there is no effective antidote.
-The respiratory depression associated with buprenorphine trends occur at high doses and is much more prolonged and difficult to reverse with naloxone, as the binding of buprenorphine to the opioid receptors is very tight.
+The respiratory depression associated with buprenorphine tends to occur at high doses and is much more prolonged and difficult to reverse with naloxone, as the binding of buprenorphine to the opioid receptors is very tight.
 In some cases, the patient may require mechanical ventilation to manage respiratory depression.

 Benefits of Buprenorphine compared to methadone

-The use of buprenorphine has demonstrated to be more effective than detoxification in improving outcomes in patients with opioid dependence.
+The use of buprenorphine has been demonstrated to be more effective than detoxification in improving outcomes in patients with opioid dependence.
 When compared to methadone, buprenorphine has the following advantages:

-- It is safer even at high doses
+- It is safer even at high doses.

 - Optional therapeutic doses are achieved relatively quickly

 - There is less risk of abuse and diversion